IBM/raft-fabric-sample/README.md

 </p>
 <br>

-After you submit these transactions, you can see the raft consensus protocol in action by reading the logs from the ordering node containers.
+After you submit these transactions, you can see the Raft consensus protocol in action by reading the logs from the ordering node containers.
 For example, the logs from node 1 are shown below.
 First, we can see that a Heartbeat message was received, thus making node 1 a follower in the present term.
 Next, you can see the leader is changed to node 5.
 Lastly,